tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 We now have a fully functional app which includes both a server and a client!

 We are going to add our own files for this tutorial.
-So let's start by deleting these files:
+So let's start by deleting all the contents in these three folders:

     - /client             (delete)
     - /both               (delete)